inventree/InvenTree/docs/docs/extend/plugins/ui.md

 ## Custom Panels

 Many of the pages in the InvenTree web interface are built using a series of "panels" which are displayed on the page.
-Custom panels can be added to these pages, by implementing the `get_custom_panels` method:
+Custom panels can be added to these pages, by implementing the `ui_panels` method:

-::: plugin.base.integration.UserInterfaceMixin.UserInterfaceMixin.get_custom_panels
+::: plugin.base.integration.UserInterfaceMixin.UserInterfaceMixin.ui_panels
     options:
       show_bases: False
       show_root_heading: False